 Oh, and as usual, you’ll need to switch between regular thread ad topstitching thread.
 I’ll let you know in each step what to use.

 Let’s make some belt loops!
-Start by finishing one go the long edges of your belt loop piece.
+Start by finishing one go of the long edges of your belt loop piece.

-Fold the unfinished edge in, and then fold the finished edge over top of that.
+Fold the unfinished edge in, and then fold the finished edge over the top of that.
 So that the raw edge is encased.